Workflow apps that fix how your team runs work

 Slack team communication showing #culture channel discussion about office pet policies with document sharing and member sidebar

-While you can replace email for internal communication, it is still an essential tool for dealing with anyone outside the company.
+While you can replace email for internal communication, it’s still essential for dealing with anyone outside your organization.
+Most email tools today are pretty weak on functionality though.

-It also lets you schedule your emails.
-This is especially useful for working with clients in different time zones.
-No one wants to be woken up by an email notification at 3 AM.
+Newton supercharges your email with features like read receipts (know when, where, and who reads your emails) and email scheduling.
+That scheduling bit is especially useful for working across time zones.
+Nobody wants to be woken up by an email notification at 3 AM.

-These days, it is very rare for a business not to take (at least some) advantage of outsourcing.
-You could, for example, free up your team’s time by outsourcing grunt work.
+These days, it’s rare for a business not to outsource at least some work.
+You might free up your team’s time by outsourcing grunt work that can’t be automated.
+Or you might need specialized skills your team doesn’t have.

 UpWork